makotosoul/idea-case-backend/README.md

 2. Edit the docker-compose-dbbe.yaml file to have the right configuration according to your environment (database, username, password, root password)

-3. Run this command to launch database and backend
+3. Run this command to launch database and the backend

    ```sh
    docker-compose -f docker-compose-dbbe.yaml up -d